 The Dominion Home Cook-Book (1868)

-Cut off the brown part of the coconut, grate the white part, and mix it with the milk, and set it on the fire and let it boil slowly eight or ten minutes.
+Cut off the brown part of the coconut meat, grate the white part, and mix it with the milk, and set it on the fire and let it boil slowly eight or ten minutes.

 Aunt Babette's Cook Book (1889)

-Line a pie plate with a rich puff paste.
-Grate up a coconut, reserving the milk.
 Rub a quarter of a pound of butter to a cream, add half a pound of powdered sugar and the beaten yolks of four eggs, the grated peel of a lemon, a wineglassful of brandy, and the milk of the coconut, and then add the grated coconut to this mixture.
 This will make two pies.
-Bake in open shells.
+Bake in open shells at 350°F.

-The old fashioned coconut pie recipes on this page call for grated coconut meat.
-Obtaining it fresh from the shell seems time-consuming, but opening a coconut is a lot easier than you might think.
-My easy instructions reveal the secret of how to open coconut shells almost instantly.
+The thought of obtaining coconut fresh from the shell might seem difficult and time-consuming, but opening a coconut is EASY once you know the secret of how to open coconut shells instantly.

 Everyone should have the fun of splitting open a coconut and preparing the coconut meat from scratch.
 It tastes so delicious when it's fresh, and it's a novel and fun experience for children.